 Edit in GitHubLog an issue

-Because web actions and APIs are always executed synchronous, you will have to separate the work that needs more time (the async call) from the piece that is executed synchronous.
-You have two options to do this.
+Since web actions and APIs are always executed synchronously, you need to separate work that needs more time (the async call) from work that can be done in under a minute using synchronous calls.
+There are two ways to do this:

 Option 1: web action that calls the actual action async

-First, let's create the worker action.
-We will use a setTimeout function to simulate a long running code.
+First, we create an action.
+This one, worker, uses a setTimeout function to simulate long-running code.

 Copied to your clipboard